renesas/ra-fsp-examples/example_projects/ek_ra6m1/USBX_paud/USBX_paud_ek_ra6m1_ep/readme.txt

    Hardware :
 	1) RA board
-	2) 2x Micro USB device cable
+	2) 2x Micro USB device cable or 2x Type C USB device cable (For MCK-RA8T1)
 	3) A PC with at least 2 USB port(1 for debug and 1 for emulated USB Audio port)

    Software:
-	1) e2studio.
-	2) JLink RTTViewer.
-	3) FSP v3.5.0 or higher.
+	1) Renesas Flexible Software Package (FSP)
+	2) e2 studio: Version 2024-04
+	3) SEGGER J-Link RTT Viewer: Version 7.96a
 	4) Audacity v3.1.3(Audio Player/Recorder)

 4. If user needs to change the USB speed, they can follow below configuration changes.

         i.
 Full-Speed :
             USB Speed                     :    Full Speed
             USB Module Number             :    USB_IP0 Port
             DMA Source Address            :    FS Address
             DMA Destination Address       :    FS Address
             DMAC Transfer Size            :    2 Bytes

         ii.
 High-Speed :
             USB Speed                     :    Hi Speed
             USB Module Number             :    USB_IP1 Port
             DMA Source Address            :    HS Address
             DMA Destination Address       :    HS Address
             DMAC Transfer Size            :    4 Bytes

 5. Hardware settings for the project:

     Jumper Settings:

     EK-RA6M1, EK-RA6M2 (Full Speed)
         1. Connect the micro USB end of the micro USB device cable to micro-AB USB (DEBUG USB) port (J11) of the respective board.
         2. Connect the micro USB end of the micro USB device cable to micro-AB USB Full Speed port (J9) of the board.
 Connect the other end of this cable to USB port of the host PC.

     EK-RA6M4, EK-RA4M2, EK_RA4M3 (Full Speed)
         1. Jumper J12 placement is pins 2-3
         2. Connect Jumper J15 pins
         3. Connect the micro USB end of the micro USB device cable to micro-AB USB Full Speed port (J11) of the board.
 Connect the other end of this cable to USB port of the host PC.

-	EK-RA6M3, EK-RA6M5 (High Speed)
+    EK-RA6M3 (High Speed)
         1. Jumper J7: Connect pins 2-3
         2. Connect Jumper J17 pins
         3. Connect the micro USB end of the micro USB device cable to micro-AB USB High Speed port (J6) of the board.
 Connect the other end of this cable to USB port of the host PC.

-NOTE:
+    EK-RA6M5, EK-RA8M1 (High Speed)
+        1. Jumper J7: Connect pins 2-3
+        2. Connect Jumper J17 pins
+        3. Connect the micro USB end of the micro USB device cable to micro-AB USB High Speed port (J31) of the board.
+Connect the other end of this cable to USB port of the host PC.

+    EK-RA8D1 (High Speed)
+        *Note: User must turn-off SW1-6 to use USBHS.
+        1. Jumper j7: Connect pins 2-3
+        2. Connect Jumper j17 pins
+        3. Connect the micro USB end of the micro USB device cable to micro-AB USB High Speed port (J31) of the board.
+Connect the other end of this cable to USB port of the host PC.

+    MCK-RA8T1 (Full Speed)
+        1. Jumper JP9: Connect pins 2-3
+        2. Connect Jumper JP10 pins
+        3. Connect the micro USB end of the micro USB device cable to micro-AB USB Full Speed port (CN14) of the board.
+Connect the other end of this cable to USB port of the host PC.

+Note:
+1) Need to update src code as below if user changes USB Speed:
+   For High Speed: Uncomment the macro APL_AUDIO_20 in usbx_paud_ep.h file For Full Speed: Comment the macro APL_AUDIO_20 in usbx_paud_ep.h file

-1) Segger RTT block address may be needed to download and observe EP operation using a hex file with RTT-Viewer.
+2) Segger RTT block address may be needed to download and observe EP operation using a hex file with RTT-Viewer.
    RTT Block address for hex file committed in repository are as follows:
-   a. e2studio: 0x200003dc
+   a. e2studio: 0x1ffe0bb4
+   b.
+Keil: 	Not Available
+   c.
+IAR:  	Not Available

+3) If an EP is modified, compiled, and downloaded please find the block address (for the variable in RAM called _SEGGER_RTT) in .map file generated in the build configuration folder (Debug/Release).